benjaminfan/oberservable-space/README.md

         "address": "Updated Address",
       }
 - `/api/agent/{id}/customers`
-  - GET - a list of customers that the agent is responsible for
+  - GET - List all customers associated with a given Agent's INT ID
 - `/api/customers`
-  - GET - All the customers information
+  - GET - Return all customer data from our system.
-  - POST
+  - POST - Add New Customer
         - Example Body
       ```json
       {